The implementation of the status feed that appears in the Rails tutorial was a bit complicated, so I'll summarize it myself.

 Micropost.where("user_id IN (#{following_ids}) OR user_id = :user_id", user_id: id)

-Next, let's focus on OR
+Next, let's focus on OR.

-means ** to get data that matches either condition **.
+OR means ** to get data that matches either condition **.

 An example is given below.